ulyssa/iamb.chat/src/messages/README.md

 Once a message has been sent, you might find that you need to amend it, to fix typos or correct information.
 You can select the message and run the `:edit` command.
-This will update the textbox to include the message's original body for you to edit.
+This will update the text box to include the message's original body for you to edit.

 Once you've finished correcting the message, you can send it just like other